MarioRuiz/timify/README.md

 ### add

-Adds a new point to count the time elapsed.
+Adds a new point to count the elapsed time.
 It will count from the last 'add' call or Timify creation in case of the first 'add'.

 You can supply a label that will summarize all the ones with the same label